Kiyomizu-dera Temple in Kyoto

 Top:

-Okunoin Hall - The structure is similar to the main hall, but just in a smaller scale.
+Okunoin Hall - The structure is similar to the main hall, but just on a smaller scale.
 The building above the Otowa-No-Taki (Otowa waterfall) includes also a veranda supported by pillars.
 Be aware it can get really crowded, because of the amazing view over Kyoto from up there.
 The hall is dedicated to the Shaka and the Amida Buddha.

 Zuigudo Hall - The hall was rebuilt in 1718 and is dedicated to the mother of Buddha.
 Zuigudo contains a stone with the word womb on it.
 You have to circle the stone and make a wish.
 Daizuigu Bosatsu (mother of Buddha) will take care of it.
-Btw before you reach the stone you have to walk through a complete dark corridor (Tainai meguri).
-It symbolise the womb of a female Bodhisattva.
+Btw before you reach the stone you have to walk through a completely dark corridor (Tainai meguri).
+It symbolises the womb of a female Bodhisattva.

 Nio-mon gate - The two-storied entrance gate guarded by two Deva statues has the status of an important cultural property.
 It was renovated and brought back to its former glory in 2003.
-Nio-mon is an impressive structure with a height of 14m, width of 10m and depth of 5m.
+Nio-mon is an impressive structure with a height of 14m, width of 10m, and depth of 5m.

 Sai-mon (West Gate) - The gate with its cypress-bark roof is a reconstruction dating back to the year 1631.
 The original gate with eight pillars was destroyed by fire.